Ranaviveksingh/Ranaviveksingh/README.md

-I am a Self driven and motivated Engineering student adept at developing software products and implementing new software platforms.
+I am a Self driven Software Engineering adept at developing software products and implementing new software platforms.
 Possessing great analytical skills, ability to work in team environments and strong attention to detail.

-Currently I am Working as a Full Stack Engineer at [Getboarded](https://videowiki.pt/)

-You can visit my website where I Provide [Blogs](https://viveksingh.tech/) / [Workshops](www.meetind.me) etc, to help out the students like me in all possible ways I can.
+ Building Bigbuddy AI, sipping day and night coffee to make the product live.

+ Earlier I have worked with  [Videowiki](https://video.wiki/) , [Getboarded](https://www.getboarded.com/) , Procial, MTN etc.

+Worked and made **Best Microsoft teams app in 2022 (Worldwide)**

+Currently building some awsome product with AI, got funded by Changeengine and other business Accelerators.

 ---
 <h2>😎 Skills</h2>